 Students learn to apply knowledge of the standard, everyday spoken and written language to a range of simple tasks and roles.
 They will understand, speak, read and write the standard language in a range of familiar and unfamiliar settings and social-cultural and social-linguistics contexts.
+Topics include sports, hobbies and entertainment, and weather.

 Tasks that students will be required to complete will include: listening and reading comprehension assessments, a range of speaking tasks, vocabulary and grammar tests and written tasks.
+Students will be assessed through oral and skills assessments on topics learnt for each term.